natalieagus/50005/docs/NS/08-app-layer.md

 ## UDP

 {:.info}
 User Datagram Protocol (UDP) is also known as <span class="orange-bold">connectionless</span> protocol.
 This protocol provides an unreliable-but-fast, may-be-out-of-order transfer of bytes between client and server.

+{:.note}
+Each datagram (packet) is sent <span class="orange-bold">independently</span>, with no guarantee of order, delivery, or error correction.
+There is <span class="orange-bold">no</span> handshake process; packets are simply sent to the destination without prior arrangement.

 Like UDP, the series of instructions that handle UDP **exists as part of the Kernel**.
 The general API for UDP is as shown below: